drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ### Mirror

-You can use the `MirrorTicker` class to mirror a canvas component.
+You can use the `ZoomTicker` class to mirror a canvas component.

 For example, if you want to mirror a canvas component horizontally, you can use the following code: